MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 > [!NOTE]
-> Ni el CX 600 ni ningún otro teléfono Aries admite la autenticación multifactor (MFA).
-Si fuerza la MFA, estos dispositivos no iniciarán sesión.
-Estos dispositivos solo deben utilizar el id. de organización para la autenticación.
+> CX 600 or any other Aries phones don't support multifactor authentication (MFA).
+If you force MFA, these devices will fail to sign-in.
+These devices must use only Org ID for authetication.

 ## <a name="what-else-should-you-know"></a>¿Qué más tengo que saber?
 Para obtener instrucciones detalladas, consulte [Implementación de teléfonos de Skype Empresarial Online](deploying-skype-for-business-online-phones.md).